JD-AI-Research-NLP/MuGER2/README.md

 # Paper result:
 You need to download the [WIKI-LINKS](https://github.com/wenhuchen/WikiTables-WithLinks), and put it in **./processed_data/**.

-Unzip the WIKI-LINKS and the retrieval_scores.
+Unzip the WIKI-LINKS and the retrieval_score_large.zip.

 Download the trained MRC models to folder **./trained_model/**